Nash equilibrium computation

+The special case of NE computation in two-player zero-sum games is known as min-max optimization.
+The present page studies the more general problem of non-zero-sum games with many players.

 Mixed-strategy equilibria

 When mixed strategies are allowed, every game has a Nash equilibrium.
 This was proved by John Nash in 1950 using the Kakutani fixed-point theorem, and later in 1951 using the Brouwer fixed-point theorem.
 For games with a small number of actions per player, a NE can be computed manually by solving a set of equations.
 However, when the number of actions per player grows, the number of possible strategy vectors grows exponentially, and the computation becomes computationally hard.

 Non-polynomial-time algorithms

 There are various algorithms that work well in practice, but do not guarantee termination in polynomial time.
 One of the most famous such algorithms is the Lemke–Howson algorithm.

 Porter, Nudelman and Shoham present an algorithm based on simple search heuristics, that performs well in practice on a large variety of games.
 They use the GAMUT testbed for testing the performance of their algorithm.

 Lipton, Markakis and Mehta presented a Quasi-polynomial time algorithm for computing an approximate NE.
 It takes time $n^{\log n}$, where n is the number of possible actions per player.
 They do it by proving the existence of an approximate NE strategies with support logarithmic in n, and proving that the payoffs to all players in any exact NE can be ε-approximated by such an approximate NE.
 They also prove that, if the payoff matrices have constant rank, then an exact NE can be found in polytime.